-Across all degree paths, students choose an area of specialization: Applied (Exercise) Physiology, Motor Learning and Control, and Physical Education.
+Across all degree paths, students choose an area of specialization: Applied (Exercise) Physiology and Motor Learning and Control.
 Sub-disciplines allow learners to shape their education around specific career goals.

 We examine movement from a multidisciplinary perspective.
 Combining physiology, behavioral science, neural bases of movement control, and pedagogy, our curriculum expands the learning experience.